Troop 1607

 Scouting is community.

 Scouting is more than just getting outdoors– it's a community.
 Joining our troop means becoming part of a group of like-minded people.
-Through the Scouting program, scouts have the opportunity to socialize and form lifelong friendships.
+Through the Scouting program, you will have the opportunity to socialize and form lifelong friendships.

 Our troop is arranged into "patrols"– pods of 6-8 scouts of mixed age and gender.
-These patrols work together to learn outdoor skills and compete in games.
-They elect their own leader, maintain their own gear, and plan their own campout menus.
-On the outings, they cook, eat, clean, and camp together.
+The members of each patrol work together to learn outdoor skills and compete in games.
+We elect our own patrol leaders, maintain our own gear, and plan our own campout menus.
+On the outings, the patrols cook, eat, and camp together.

 Scouting is a life skill.